Work with interactive mapping tools from across the Census Bureau.

 |Third class cities||Less than 34,999|

 Cities must have a minimum population of 2,001.
 Towns are established as those incorporated places having fewer than 2,000 people.
 Provision is made for towns with a population of more than 2,000 to become cities by petition of voters and a referendum.
 However, some places having a population more than 2,000 still are classified as towns because they have not held the election necessary to become a city (for example, the town of Speedway).

 Incorporated places are dependent within county subdivision with the exception of Indianapolis city and Terre Haute city.

 CENSUS TRACTS/BLOCK GROUPS/BLOCKS

 Indiana has 1,511 census tracts, 4,814 block groups, and 267,071 blocks.

-For the 111th Congress (January 2009-January 2011), Indiana has nine congressional districts.
-Beginning with the 113th Congress (January 2013-January 2015), Indiana will continue to have nine congressional districts as a result of reapportionment based on the 2010 Census.
+For the 111th Congress (January 2009-January 2011), Indiana had nine congressional districts.
+For the 113th Congress (January 2013-January 2015), Indiana continues to have nine congressional districts as a result of reapportionment based on the 2010 Census.